 The saxophone music – learning easy saxophone songs

-When you've got the basic saxophone fingerings down you probably want to start to play songs on your saxophone and that is great.
-There are plenty of easy saxophone songs for beginners you can start out with.
+When you've learned the saxophone fingerings can move on to playing songs on your saxophone.
+There are plenty of easy saxophone songs for beginners you can choose from.
 At the same time you will develop your skills and become a better sax player.
 The key is practice, practice and more practice.

 Getting saxophone lessons online